Thunderhead-exe/Advanced-Prompt-Generator/README.md

 ## Overview
 This project is an **LLM-based Advanced Prompt Generator** designed to automate the process of prompt engineering by enhancing given input prompts using large language models (LLMs).
 Following established prompt engineering principles, the tool can generate advanced prompts with a simple click, leveraging LLM agents for optimized prompt generation.

-The tool is deployed using **FastAPI** and **Docker** with an interactive testing interface created using **Gradio** and hosted on **Hugging Face Spaces**.

-> ***Note:*** I will add a link to a Medium article soon to dive deep into the idea and details behind this solution.
-Also, a newer, more optimized, version will be shared soon!
+You can demo this solution on [**Hugging Face Spaces**](https://huggingface.co/spaces/Adam-Ben-Khalifa/Advanced_Prompt_Generator).
+Also you can check this [Medium article]() about this solution for more details!

 ## Key Features
-- **LLM-Based Prompt Enhancement:** Utilizes `gpt-4o` /or `gpt-4o-mini` models for generating advanced prompts.
-- **Automated Prompt Engineering:** Simplifies prompt engineering processes, requiring minimal user input.
+- **Automated Prompt Engineering:** AI Agent based prompt engineering processes, requiring minimal user input.
+- **Uses OpenAI APIs:** Support for gpt-4o or gpt-4o-mini (we recommend gpt-4o-mini).
 - **FastAPI & Docker Deployment:** Ensures efficient and scalable backend deployment.
 - **Gradio Interface:** Provides an easy-to-use interface for testing the prompt generation.
-- **Hugging Face Integration:** Hosted on Hugging Face Spaces for public access.
+- **Hugging Face Integration:** Hosted on Hugging Face Spaces for quck demo.

 ## Next Steps
-- **Optimize Solution Architecture:** Improve cost efficiency, reduce latency, and enhance stability and reproducibility (currently in progress).
 - **Expand Model Support:** Integrate additional models to offer more variety and flexibility.

 ---